emkcloud/obsidian-ui/docs/contents/icon.md

 ## Custom icons

-For full control over your icons, you can create your own Blade files in the `resources/views/obsidian/icon` directory in your project.
+For full control or add new icons, you can create the Blade files in the `resources/views/obsidian/icon` directory in your project.